-Sight deposits and deposits at notice with terms not exceeding 12 months may amount to up to 49% of the fund assets.
+Sight deposits and deposits at notice with terms not exceeding 12 months may amount to up to 20% of the fund assets.
 No minimum bank balance is required.

-Within the scope of restructuring of the fund portfolio and/or a justified assumption of impending losses for securities and/or money market instruments and six months or less prior to the end of the investment fund's term, the investment fund may hold a lower proportion of securities and/or money market instruments and a higher proportion of sight deposits or deposits at notice with terms not exceeding 12 months.
+Within the scope of restructuring the fund portfolio and/or a justified assumption of impending losses for securities and/or money market instruments and one month or less prior to the end of the investment fund's term, the investment fund may hold a lower proportion of securities, money market instruments and the share of investments that serve to fulfill environmental and/or social characteristics and/or sustainable investment objectives, and a higher proportion of sight deposits or deposits at notice with terms not exceeding 12 months.